whosonfirst/deprecated-go-rasterzen-lambda/README.md

 ## IAM Roles

 * `AWSLambdaExecute`
-* `AWSXRayFullAccess`
+* `AWSXRayFullAccess` (I don't know why... maybe it's the tracing flag above?)
 * A role that allows your function to read/write to the S3 bucket defined in `RASTERZEN_S3_DSN`

 ## API Gateway

-_Okay, so this is still all a bit slippery for me, meaning I can barely ever keep track of all the buttons you have to press to accomplish things in AWS..._
+_Okay, so this is still all a bit slippery for me, meaning I can barely ever keep track of all the buttons you have to press to accomplish things in AWS.
+It's very possible, still, that I've missed something or gotten something else wrong.
+Gentle cluebats are welcome and encouraged._

 * Once you've created your API, you want to "Create Resource" from the `Actions` menu.
 * Configure it as a `proxy resource`